 Little fire ants have been found in Hawaii Volcanoes National Park.

-In a news release, park officials said Thursday that populations of little fire ants, also known as LFA, have been detected at the popular Steam Vents area and the Mauna Ulu parking lot.
+In a news release, park officials said today that populations of little fire ants have been detected at the popular Steam Vents area and the Mauna Ulu parking lot.
 These are the first known populations of little fire ants in the park.

-Little fire ants, an extremely noxious invasive species which can have devastating impacts to native ecosystems and human health, were first discovered on Hawaii Island in 1999.
+Little fire ants are an extremely noxious invasive species, which can have devastating impacts to native ecosystems and human health.